 Cross over Peyton Manning Pass and proceed to the entrance of Circle Park Drive, then take a slight right, walking toward the Torchbearer statue.
 The inscription at its base reflects the university’s ideals of service.
 It bears the words of inspiration, known as the Volunteer Creed: “One that beareth a torch shadoweth oneself to give light to others.”

 Behind the Torchbearer is Circle Park, home to Student Services Building, McClung Museum of Natural History and Culture, and the College of Communication and Information.
-The college offers five majors: information sciences, public relations, advertising, journalism and electronic media, and communication studies.
+The college offers five majors: Information Sciences, Public Relations, Advertising, Journalism and Media, and Communication Studies.
+All students can gain hands-on journalism and media experience by working with one of the many publications housed in this college: The Daily Beacon, The Phoenix, WUTK 90.3 The Rock, and more.

 Continue along Volunteer Boulevard, pausing at the traffic light on the corner of Volunteer Boulevard and Lake Loudoun Boulevard.
 Across the street on your right is the Art and Architecture Building, home to the School of Art and the College of Architecture and Design.
 It is also home to the Ewing Gallery, which regularly displays student and professor work.